lsst-sitcom/sitcomtn-025/index.rst

 Multiple plotting packages were considered before ultimately settling on the `Bokeh Visualization Library <https://bokeh.org/>`_.
 The majority of Python users are familiar with matplotlib and therefore finding a system to support this was the preferred option.
-However, matplotlib is very limited with regards to the creation of dynamic plots, for this reason the packages of vega-lite and Bokeh were considered.
+However, matplotlib is very limited with regards to the creation of interactive and dynamic web-embedded plots, for this reason the packages of vega-lite and Bokeh were considered.
 Both of these systems could be directly integrated into the LOVE framework with the currently existing functionality.
 Vega-lite is able to create apps to embed on webpages, however, Vega-Lite does not expose the handles for more sophisticated call-back actions that go beyond the plotting itself.
-This was the most significant inadequacy of Vega-lite however, the capabilities of vega-lite are also limited and certain use-cases required the use of Vega, which means ultimately working javaScript; to which very few people on the project have familiarity.
+This was the most significant inadequacy of Vega-lite, however, the capabilities of vega-lite are also limited and certain use-cases required the use of Vega, which means ultimately working with javaScript; to which very few people on the project have familiarity.
 Based on the evaluation of the use-cases Bokeh was the preferred solution to support all of our requirements (see :ref:`pg-D2-Figure_Generation_Requirements`)
 Furthermore, it is already familiar to certain people on the project and can be easily integrated into our current system design.

 Bokeh Applications are extremely flexible in design and can render data from multiple sources if configured to do so.
-This includes SAL events, Butler served information, or files from the LFA.
+This includes SAL events, EFD queries, Butler served information, or files from the LFA.
 The apps can then create dynamic (or static) plots, display images, or even be setup to send commands to move the telescope based on a calculation (e.g. offsetting to a star).
 One major advantage of Bokeh is that the very high majority of the application can be developed inside a notebook.
 Once functioning as expected, it can be ported to a python file with minimal intervention required.